ORDER IN THE COURTS

 In accordance with the above law, the judge, sheriff, and solicitor of each district would act together as a building committee.
 The committee was responsible for advertising, either in the Cherokee Advocate or in the Indian Chieftain, for proposals to build the structures.
 After thirty days, the committee could set a contract with the lowest bidder, providing the bidder could provide a bond and “sufficient security for a complete and faithful fulfillment of the contract.”
 All nine of the courthouses were completed by 1889.

 The Curtis Act of 1898 called for the abolishment of tribal courts and shutdown of tribal governments altogether by 1906.
 In November 1901, the Cherokee National Council authorized the sale of the courthouses and their furnishings to the public.
 The sale took place in 1902, thus formally ending another period of Cherokee history.
 Though many tribal governments, including Cherokee Nation, resurfaced in the 1970s as a result of self-determination policies, most of the former district courthouses of Cherokee Nation were long gone.
 The Saline Courthouse near Rose, Oklahoma, is the last remaining district courthouse.
-It was listed on the National Register of Historic Places in 1976, fully restored in 2019, and will reopen to the public as a museum in 2020.
+It was listed on the National Register of Historic Places in 1976, fully restored in 2019, and reopened to the public as a museum in 2020.

 Take a tour of the Saline Courthouse Museum.